roqua/autovar/README.md

                          subset=1,log_level=av_state$log_level,include_restricted_models=FALSE,
                          small=FALSE,include_model=NULL)

 The `var_main` function generates and tests possible VAR models for the specified variables.
-The only required argument is `vars`, which should be a vector of variables.
+Aside from `av_state`, the only required argument is `vars`, which should be a list of variables.

 #### Arguments